 LD50 stands for the lethal dose of an ingested substance.
 It kills fifty percent of a test sample and it is expressed in milligrams of substance per kilogram of the body weight.
 Different chemicals cause different toxic effects, which makes comparing the toxicity or one with another is a difficult task.
 For instance some chemicals might damage an organ more than another, or not at all.
 The most efficient way to do a lethality test is to measure how much of a chemical is required to cause death.

 Toxicology has multiple factors that influence how it works and takes action on organisms.
 Some of these influences include it's form and innate natural chemical activity, the dosage and how frequent that dosage is, the route in which the chemical enters the body, the life-stage of the person being contaminated, gender, it's ability to be absorbed, and lastly, metabolism.
 It is important for people to be aware of toxic chemicals that they may be coming in contact with, especially in the work place.
-Drinking, filtered purified water, wearing protecting gear such as work clothes, gloves and eye wear, washing hands, and knowing the exposure times are just a few tips to prevent injury or health problems. toxicologist is a scientist or medical personnel who specializes in the study of symptoms, mechanisms, treatments and detection of venoms and toxins; especially the poisoning of people.
+Drinking, filtered purified water, wearing protecting gear such as work clothes, gloves and eye wear, washing hands, and knowing the exposure times are just a few tips to prevent injury or health problems.
+A toxicologist is a scientist or medical personnel who specializes in the study of symptoms, mechanisms, treatments and detection of venoms and toxins; especially the poisoning of people.

 No comments: